-If you just want to try Solidity for small contracts, you can try browser-solidity which does not need any installation.
-If you want to use it without connection to the Internet, you can go to https://github.com/ethereum/browsersolidity/tree/gh-pages and download the .ZIP file as explained on that page.
+If you just want to try Solidity for small contracts, you can try Remix which does not need any installation.
+If you want to use it without connection to the Internet, you can go to https://github.com/ethereum/browser-solidity/tree/gh-pages and download the .ZIP file as explained on that page.

-6.2.3 npm / Node.js
+npm / Node.js